mayank2k24/LabBooker/README.md

 ### Redis Implementation

-- [ ] Set up Redis connection and error handling
+- [x] Set up Redis connection and error handling
-- [ ] Implement temporary locking mechanism for time slots using Redis
+- [x] Implement temporary locking mechanism for time slots using Redis
-- [ ] Use Redis for quick availability checks
+- [x] Use Redis for quick availability checks
-- [ ] Update booking creation process to use Redis for conflict prevention
+- [x] Update booking creation process to use Redis for conflict prevention
 - [ ] Add Redis data synchronization with the main database
 - [ ] Implement Redis data expiration for efficient memory usage
 - [ ] Add error handling and fallback mechanisms for Redis operations
-- [ ] Create unit and integration tests for Redis functionality

 ### Visual Booking Component

 - [x] Research and decide between Konva.js and Lucide React for the visual component
 - [x] Choose Lucide React for implementing the lab layout and booking interface
-- [ ] Design the layout for the visual booking interface (focus on labs with max 40 PCs)
+- [x] Design the layout for the visual booking interface (focus on labs with max 40 PCs)
 - [ ] Implement a calendar view showing available and booked time slots for labs
-- [ ] Create a dynamic lab layout system (supporting up to 40 PCs)
+- [x] Create a dynamic lab layout system (supporting up to 40 PCs)
 - [ ] Create whiteboard.js for system design or architecture visualization
 - [ ] Implement real-time updates for the visual component
-- [ ] Ensure the visual component is responsive and works on different screen sizes
+- [x] Ensure the visual component is responsive and works on different screen sizes
-- [ ] Add accessibility features to the visual booking component
+- [x] Add accessibility features to the visual booking component

 ## Refactoring Tasks

-- [ ] Rewrite labLayouts component for better performance and flexibility
+- [x] Rewrite labLayouts component for better performance and flexibility
-- [ ] Refactor Visual Booking component to focus on lab bookings
+- [x] Refactor Visual Booking component to focus on lab bookings
-- [ ] Evaluate the necessity of the Legend component and potentially integrate it into the main interface
+- [x] Evaluate the necessity of the Legend component and potentially integrate it into the main interface

 ## Technology Stack